samlfair/prismic-svelte-archive/package/README.md

 - [x] Make SliceZone component work
 - [x] Handle the API options
 - [ ] Add TypeScript and re-enable `config.kit.emitTypes`
+- [ ] Configure previews with client v6

 Do we want to add an Image component?